I think most online business owners would agree with me when I say:

 Here’s the exact process to do that.

-1. Once your course is ready, navigate to the Curriculum area of the course, and mark a few of the first lectures as free previews by clicking the eyeball icon on the right.
+1. Once your course is ready, navigate to the Curriculum area of the course, and mark a few of the first lessons as free previews by clicking the eyeball icon on the right.

 3. If you still want to display course contents on your sales page without making them accessible, simply add a new rich text block.
 You can accomplish this by hovering over an existing block, clicking the gray Insert New Block tab that appears, and clicking Add Rich Text Block at the top of the selection wheel.